vadik-el/kansofy-trade/TROUBLESHOOTING.md

 A: The MCP tools can be called directly from Python.
 See [Usage Guide](USAGE_GUIDE.md) for examples.

 **Q: Can multiple users access the system?**
 A: Currently single-user focused.
-Multi-user support with authentication is on the roadmap.
+For multi-user support, consider PostgreSQL deployment with authentication middleware.

 **Q: How do I deploy to production?**
 A: See the Docker deployment section in [Installation Guide](INSTALLATION.md).
 Use PostgreSQL for production deployments.